-Good Eating Company, a brand under the Sodexo umbrella, forged a partnership between Greener by Default and LinkedIn with the goal of maximizing plant-based eating.
+The LinkedIn Food and Beverage Program forged a partnership between Good Eating Company, a brand under the Sodexo umbrella, and Greener by Default with the goal of maximizing plant-based eating.

 Greener by Default uses “choice architecture” to drive diners toward more sustainable options.
 If a LinkedIn employee orders a latte, for example, it’s automatically made with a plant-based milk.
 The program was piloted at LinkedIn’s San Francisco corporate cafeteria from February through April 2022.